abskmj/notes/content/posts/gitlab/generic-packages.md

 # Prerequisites

 ## Deploy Token
-- Navigate to the `Settings > Repository > Deploy Tokens` section of the Gitlab repo to create a deploy token
+- Navigate to the `Settings > Repository > Deploy Tokens` section of the Gitlab project to create a deploy token
 - Set the username and use it as `$user`
 - Select scopes `read_package_registry` and `write_package_registry`
 - Create the token and use it as `$password`